Stories

 I knew I was the luckiest guy in the world.

-My Army buddies adored Kady.
+My Army buddies adored Kim.

 She has followed me to Turkey, England, and around the country with no complaints and kept me laughing and happy the whole way.
 She never held the missed birthdays, anniversaries, or holidays against me or the Army.

-Just to set the record straight, a lot of my fun stories about her are either false or highly embellished:
+Just to set the record straight - a lot of my fun stories about her are either false or highly embellished:

 We did not start dating when she was thirteen.